John Dickson Carr: Radio plays

 Carr also wrote many radio scripts, particularly for the Suspense radio anthology series in America and for its UK equivalent Appointment With Fear introduced by Valentine Dyall, as well as many other dramas for the BBC, and some screenplays.
 His 1943 half-hour radio play Cabin B-13 was expanded into a series on CBS during 1948–49 for which Carr wrote all 23 scripts, basing some on earlier works or re-presenting devices that Chesterton had used.
 The 1943 play Cabin B-13 was also expanded into the script for the 1953 movie Dangerous Crossing, directed by Joseph M. Newman and featuring Michael Rennie and Jeanne Crain.
 Carr worked extensively for BBC Radio during World War II, writing both mystery stories and propaganda scripts.
 During the late 1940s he hosted Murder by Experts transmitted by Mutual radio.
 He introduced works by other mystery writers who were the week's guest writers.
 The show originated from Mutual's main station WOR in New York City.
 Many of these shows are available for free listening or downloading at the Internet Archive.

 Film and television

 Carr's works were the basis for several movies, including The Man With a Cloak (1951) and Dangerous Crossing (1953).
-The Emperor's Snuffbox was filmed as That Woman Opposite (1957), and La chambre ardente (1962) was a loose adaptation of The Burning Court.
+The Emperor's Snuffbox was filmed as That Woman Opposite (1957), and La Chambre Ardente (1962) was a loose adaptation of The Burning Court.

 Various Carr stories formed the basis for episodes of television series, particularly those without recurring characters such as General Motors Presents.
-During 1956, the television series Colonel March of Scotland Yard, featuring Boris Karloff as Colonel March, was based on Carr's character and his stories and was broadcast for 26 episodes.
+Starting in 1954 the television series Colonel March of Scotland Yard, featuring Boris Karloff as Colonel March, based on Carr's character and his stories, and was broadcast in the US for 26 episodes.
+It premiered in the UK the following year.